 Luca Maggiora has over 10 years experience and is now known as the King of the London’s nightclub scene.
 Tired of banking he opened his first club called LUXX located in Mayfair, then followed Project one of the most profitable club projects, headline talent and table spends, which were the equivalent of luxury cars!

 Luca took on one of his biggest projects to date and it paid off – Toy Room with business partners Jordan Rocca, Gennaro Salerno, and Corrado Mozzillo.
 Toy Room attracted A-list celebrities like Leonardo DiCaprio, Drake, Bradley Cooper, Rihanna, Harry Styles, Nicole Scherzinger, Usain Bolt to name a few.
 Everything Luca touches literally turns to gold.
 Scandal club launched in 2017 which catered for a more commercial hip hop audience.
 The newest club venture is Charlie, inspiration from Charlie Chaplin located in one of London’s most prestigious post code area, Berkeley Street in Mayfair.
-Luca’s has now moved into the restaurant industry Acai Berry for the health conscious and opened La Mia Mamma on the Kings Road, Chelsea, creating an authentic Italian restaurant (La Mia Mamma) which means ” My Mum” Luca Maggiora is an example of what a true entrepreneur is made of.
+Luca’s has now moved into the restaurant industry Acai Berry for the health conscious and opened La Mia Mamma in partnership with Peppe Corsaro and Corrado Mozzillo, on the Kings Road, Chelsea, creating an authentic Italian restaurant (La Mia Mamma) which means ” My Mum” Luca Maggiora is an example of what a true entrepreneur is made of.

 Luxuria Lifestyle sat down with Luca Maggiora to discuss where it all started, what was his impetus to move from finance to being a successful entrepreneur, club and restaurant owner.

 LL Start from the beginning, how did you get to where you are now?